-Dendrobium orchids are a great addition to your home.
-Their beautiful flowers bloom several times a year, making them attractive houseplants.
-They are one of the easier orchid groups to care for, but they do have specific environmental and care needs to them healthy.
+Dendrobium are one of the easier orchid groups to care for, but they do have specific environmental and care needs to keep them healthy.
 Keep your orchid in a small pot to keep the roots bound.
 Water your dendrobium orchid only 1-2 times a week (at most) during the growing season and keep it warm and exposed to humidity.
 Be sure not to crowd it with other plants to make sure it has good circulation.
 Prune your orchids after they bloom to promote new growth and keep their flowers coming back throughout the year.

 Because there are thousands of species of dendrobiums, they can vary slightly in what care they prefer.
 But they do have some similarities and general care requirements, which we will explore below.